A polynomial time and space heuristic algorithm for T-count: Introduction

 In order to deal with errors due to noise on quantum information, faulty quantum gates, faulty quantum state preparation, faulty measurements, we need a fault-tolerant design, for which a process of quantum error correction is essential.
 In particular, for long computations, where the number of operations in the computation vastly exceeds the number of operations one could hope to execute before errors make negligible the likelihood of obtaining a useful answer, fault-tolerant quantum error correction is the only known way to reliably implement the computation.
 To achieve universality, a non-Clifford gate is required \cite{1998_G, 2004_AG}.
 As the non-Clifford T gate has known constructions in most of the common error correction schemes, the standard universal fault-tolerant gate set is taken to be ``Clifford+T'' and $\{\had,\T,\CNOT\}$ is a minimal generating set for it.

 Most of the popular fault tolerant schemes implement Clifford group gates \emph{transversally}, allowing the logical operations to be performed precisely and with time proportional to the physical gate time.
 The non-Clifford gates, however, require large ancilla factories and additional operations like gate teleportation and state distillation \cite{2005_BK,1999_GC}.
 These are less accurate procedures which require both additional time and space compared to a single physical gate.
 In fact, the cost of fault tolerant implementation of the T gate \cite{2009_FSG,2006_AGP} exceeds the cost of the Clifford group gates by as much as a factor of hundred or more.
+This is why there are efforts to reduce the T-count for implementations of important unitary operations, such as the work in \cite{2018_G} that manually designed a lower T-count implementation for the specific task of addition.
+It is also worth noting that the minimum number of T-gates required to implement certain unitaries is a quantifier of difficulty in many algorithms \cite{2016_BG, 2016_BSS} that try to classically simulate quantum computation.
+Therefore, a very important part of reducing the overall cost of implementing or simulating a unitary is to reduce the number of T gates used.
 While alternative fault-tolerance methods such as completely transversal Clifford+T scheme \cite{2013_PR} and anyonic quantum computing \cite{2003_K} are also being explored, minimization of the number of T gates in quantum circuits remain an important and widely studied goal.
-With recent advances in quantum information processing technologies \cite{2012_BSK_,2011_BWC_,2012_CGC_,2012_RGP_} and fault-tolerant thresholds \cite{2012_BAOKM,2009_FSG,2012_FWH}, as scalable quantum computation is becoming more and more viable we need efficient automated design tools targeting fault-tolerant quantum computers.
+With recent advances in quantum information processing technologies \cite{2012_BSK_,2011_BWC_,2012_CGC_,2012_RGP_} and fault-tolerant thresholds \cite{2012_BAOKM,2009_FSG,2012_FWH}, as scalable quantum computation is appearing more and more viable \cite{2020_MP} we need efficient automated design tools targeting fault-tolerant quantum computers.